 Sometimes, though, the wiser choice for your smart factory could be to keep it simple.
 Six-axis robots can do nearly anything, from pouring beers to defending your plant from ninjas, but the total cost could reach up to $150,000 after installation and integration is all said and done.

 Maybe all you need to do is clamp work pieces or run a pick-and-place operation.
-In these cases, 2-axis electric belt-driven actuators, the HSXY and HSXZ, could perform the job you need at 50-75% of the cost savings compared to a robot, based on length, control systems and similar variables, according to Gilbert Guajardo, a Bimba Manufacturing Co. product manager.
+In these cases, 2-axis electric belt-driven actuators, the HSXY and HSXZ, could perform the job you need at 50-75% of the cost compared to a robot, based on length, control systems and similar variables, says Gilbert Guajardo, a Bimba Manufacturing Co. product manager.

-“The HSXY and HSXZ can solve many of those applications when a large six-axis robot is overkill,” he says of the products, launched in July 2015 and appearing at the Industrial Manufacturing Trade Show in Chicago from Sep.
-12-17, in Booth #E-4821.
+“The HSXY and HSXZ can solve many of those applications when a large six-axis robot is overkill,” he says of the products, launched in July 2015 and appeared at the Industrial Manufacturing Trade Show in Chicago.

 Take a look at this linear robot in action:

 Much of the power that makes these a reasonable alternative to robots is the steel woven polyurethane, serpentine belt configuration, which loops around both axes, allowing both servo motors to be placed on the X-axis.

 This is where the smarts come in: a controller can coordinate these motors to work in harmony, doubling the torque.
 If each motor in the x-axis has a torque of 100 in/lb, then together they provide 200 in/lb in the Z-axis, Guajardo explains.

 Most intelligent motion controller capable of coordinated motion can achieve this function, he says.